Jason Crump: Career

 Crump returned to Belle Vue for 2008 and signed a two-year deal to stay with the club.
 However, in October 2008, Crump announced he will not be riding in the British Elite League in 2009 in order to reduce his fixture schedule, allowing him to concentrate on the Grand Prix series.

-He returned to Belle Vue in August 2009 to assist with their relegation fight and KO Cup campaign.
+Crump returned to Belle Vue in August 2009 to assist with their relegation fight and KO Cup campaign.
 On 14 September 2009, Crump fell during a last heat decider for Belle Vue against Ipswich, sustaining injuries to his left arm and shoulder.
 In spite of this he finally won his third world title in 2009.

-He announced his retirement from Grand Prix racing at the end of the 2012 season on 24 September 2012.
-In December 2012 he confirmed that he was retiring from the sport altogether due to a back injury.
+Crump announced his retirement from Grand Prix racing at the end of the 2012 season on 24 September 2012.
+In December 2012, he confirmed that he was retiring from the sport altogether due to a back injury.
 However, eight years after he announced his retirement, Crump returned to the sport.
 He joined Ipswich Witches for the SGB Premiership 2020 season.

-Crump rode again for Ipswich in the SGB Premiership 2021 and the Plymouth Gladiators in the SGB Championship 2021 but finally retired for good in 2022 to take a team management role at the newly reformed Oxford Cheetahs.
+Crump rode again for Ipswich in the SGB Premiership 2021 and the Plymouth Gladiators in the SGB Championship 2021, but finally retired for good in 2022 to take a team management role at the newly reformed Oxford Cheetahs.